freakent/dbus-mqtt-devices/README.md

 ## Updating after VenusOS updates

-The driver will automatically update it's own module dependencies on every reboot, so there should be no need to do anything to the installation after a VenusOS upgrade.
+The driver will automatically check and update (if required) it's own module dependencies on every reboot.
+There should be no need to do anything to the installation after a VenusOS upgrade.
 If you do experience issues after a VenusOS upgrade, please follow the usual troubleshooting tips described later.